P versus NP for dummies

 --------

 Notice how this involves a total of four separate multiplications and then three more addition steps to determine the final answer.
-Notice also how the total number of steps (multiplications and additions and so on) is dependent on the size of the numbers you are multiplying.
+Notice also how the total number of steps (multiplications and additions and so on) is dependent on the lengths of the numbers that you are multiplying.
 Multiplying two single-digit numbers takes just one step, because you have the result memorised.
 Multiplying a two-digit number with a one-digit number takes two multiplication steps (one for each digit) and one addition step to put those two results together.
 (Addition itself can be broken down into further steps as well.)

 Often, multiple algorithms may be applicable to the same problem or set of problems.
 Selecting the best algorithm for a situation can be difficult, especially if you're smart enough that devising an entirely new, more efficient algorithm might be an option.